nbfigueroa/kuka_interface_packages/README.md

   ```
 ![alt tag](https://cloud.githubusercontent.com/assets/761512/10713605/6167fbfa-7ac0-11e5-95c9-523ffbbf7db5.png)

-Besides, the joint state message described above, the bridge will also publish cartesian state messages, for those who do not want to bother with IK/ID and trust the robot controller and their trajectories blindly, These messages are the following:
+As seen in the diagram, besides the joint state message described above, the bridge will also publish cartesian state messages, for those who do not want to bother with IK/ID and trust the robot controller and their trajectories blindly, These messages are the following:
   ```
   /KUKA/Pose
   /KUKA/FT